-The great looking picture above is about 10 years old.
+The great looking picture above is from about 20 years ago.

 With the crane holding the antenna assembly above my head, this OM was guiding the mast